How We Help

 Through these referrals MAD has funded transformative support equipment and services including wheelchairs, hoists and slings, therapeutic beds, car seats and home seating systems, walking frames, communication and voice output devices, second skin garments and rehabilitation sessions.

 These five principles guide us in our mission to make a difference

 The MAD Foundation is run entirely by volunteers.
 We aim to keep costs low and maximise the pass-through of funding in support of beneficiaries.

-The spirit of the MAD foundation is truly alive and inspires generosity, participation and fun while helping those who are in need.
+The spirit of MAD inspires generosity, participation and fun while helping those in need.

-MAD works directly to bring fast and accessible funding support for equipment and services for disabled and disadvantaged children and young people.
+MAD works directly to bring fast and accessible funding support for equipment and services that would otherwise remain inaccessible.

-The board of MAD is committed to absolute integrity in the governance of the foundation and in the fulfillment of its purpose.
+The board of MAD is committed to absolute integrity in the governance of the foundation and in the fulfilment of its purpose.

 MAD engages closely with an expanding network of partners and supporters to raise funds in support of its objective.